 At the account level.
 At this level it makes sense to enter negatives that exclude low-quality traffic: “cheap,” “free,” “second-hand,” “used.”
 You can also exclude keywords like “erotic,” “download,” “funny,” etc.

-How to solve the problem: Find negative keywords blocking ad impressions.
+How to handle the issue: Find negative keywords blocking ad impressions.

 Google gives priority to negative keywords over keywords in Google Ads.
 This means that impressions will be blocked if a negative keyword matches a keyword.

-To find out if negative keywords are blocking impressions for certain keywords in your account, use PromoNavi’s Conflicting Negative Keywords tool.
+To find out if negative keywords are blocking impressions for certain keywords in your account, use PromoNavi’s Conflicting Negative Keywords feature available within Campaigns Optimization tool.

 The tool constantly monitors your Google Ads account for conflicting negative keywords.
 Remove them, and your campaign becomes more effective.